We Will be Black: Cedric J. Robinson, Black Marxism, and Beyond

 Facilitator: Joshua M. Myers is an Associate Professor of Africana Studies in the Department of Afro-American Studies at Howard University.
 He is the author of We Are Worth Fighting For: A History of the Howard University Student Protest of 1989 (NYU Press, 2019) and the editor of A Gathering Together: Literary Journal.
 His intellectual biography of Cedric J. Robinson is forthcoming from Polity Press in late 2021.

-Readings (PDFs will be provided prior to the session):
+Readings (PDFs will be provided on the Eventbrite page prior to the session):

 - Robin D.G.
 Kelley – “Cedric J. Robinson: The Making of a Black Radical”